Updated: 2025/Nov/16

 after the decimal point, for e and f formats, or the maximum

-number of characters to be printed from a string (b, B, and s
+number of bytes to be printed from a string (b, B, and s formats);

-formats); if the digit string is missing, the precision is treated
+if the digit string is missing, the precision is treated as zero;

 Format: